thisloke/ng2-fittext/README.md

     ```

-2) Use it in your componentsgit
+2) Use it in your components

     Fit with specified container (can be the parent or a deeper ancestor)
     ```sh